 Lastly, we stopped by the Cholla Cactus Garden.
 It is also located directly off the road, and you can simply park and walk to it.
 The Cholla Cactus is also called the Jumping Cactus and is described as:

 “The “jumping cholla” name comes from the ease with which the stems detach when brushed, giving the impression that the stem jumped.
 Often the merest touch will leave a person with bits of cactus hanging on their clothes to be discovered later when either sitting or leaning on them.
 The ground around a mature plant will often be covered with dead stems, and young plants are started from stems that have fallen from the adult.
 They attach themselves to desert animals and are dispersed for short distances.”

 Believe me, the above information is correct.
-My father tried to pick up a broken piece on the ground to look at it and it completely attached to his hand instantly.
-It was difficult to get out as well so make sure you only look and do not touch.
+My father tried to pick up a broken piece on the ground to look at it, and it completely attached to his hand instantly.
+It was challenging to get out as well, so make sure you only look and do not touch.

-These cactus are beautiful though and they are something you do not often encounter.
-The spikes themselves are so dense that it is interesting to see there is actually a base under them.
-There is about 100 of these cactus in cholla cactus garden so I would recommend you go check it out.
+These cactus are beautiful, though, and they are something you do not often encounter.
+The spikes are so dense that it is interesting to see there is actually a base under them.
+There are about 1,000 of these cactus in the cholla cactus garden, so I would recommend you go check it out.

 Joshua Tree National Park is a beautiful area full of many exciting things to see.
 I would love to have more time to explore here and plan to come back and see more in the future.
 If you visit the park and only have limited time, I would check out these areas above (here is a good map to use).
 Let me know if you have other suggestions for things to see in Joshua Tree in the comments.